 Long-term side effects of stem cell transplantation may include infertility in people of childbearing age.
 This is because certain chemotherapy drugs can reduce levels of sperm, damage ovaries, induce menopause, and reduce hormone levels necessary for pregnancy.
-If you are interested in preserving your fertility, your doctor can refer you to NYU Langone’s Fertility Center for a consultation.
+If you are interested in preserving your fertility, your doctor can refer you to NYU Langone’s Fertility Center or NYU Langone Reproductive Specialists of New York for a consultation.

 NYU Langone also offers support services, which provide physical and psychological assistance to people who have had stem cell transplants.